ad-freiburg/esa2018-experiment/BLOGPOST.md

 2. How many papers that looked like "clear" rejects in one PC were accepted by the other PC, if any?
 3. How well do the rankings of the two PCs correlate and is there a natural cutoff to determine the set of accepted papers?
 4. Do the discussions of the papers between PC members help decrease the randomness of the decisions?
-5. And finally, what does this all mean for the future of peer review?
+5. What does this all mean for the future of peer review?

 To answer these questions, in 2018 I conducted an experiment similar to the NIPS experiment, but with richer data and a deeper analysis.
 The target was the 26th edition of the "European Symposium on Algorithms" (ESA), a venerable algorithms conference.